Niobrara Valley Preserve:

 32 mi from Valentine, NE

 Established in 1912, this 19,131 acre refuge was set aside as a preserve and breeding ground for native birds, and to conserve herds of bison and elk that were later introduced.
 A nature trail, wildlife drive, river access and a federally designated wilderness open to day use hiking and horseback riding are featured attractions.

-Smith Falls is home to the state's tallest falls (63') and features a campground, picnic area, shelters and a nature trail as well as adjacent river access.
+Smith Falls is home to the state's tallest falls (63') and features a campground, picnic area, shelters a nature trail, and adjacent river access.